-The Camino Frances is the most popular of all the Camino routes to Santiago de Compostela in Northwest Spain.
-This Camino starts in St Jean Pied de Port on the French side of the Pyrenees and finishes about 780km later in Santiago.
+The Camino Frances is the most popular of all the Camino routes to Santiago de Compostela in Northwest Spain, in English, it is known as the French Way.
+This Camino de Santiago pilgrimage route starts in St Jean Pied de Port on the French side of the Pyrenees and finishes about 780km later in Santiago.
 It will take most people about a month to walk and about two weeks to cycle – our walking guide is broken into 32 stages that you can see on the left side of this page.
 Each stage has maps, hostel information, and details of all the towns and villages along the route.

 There are many pilgrim only hostels along the way, for a full list see the Camino Hostels page.
 These hostels or albergues as you will come to call them are staffed mostly by volunteers who want to give something back to the Camino, so please bear that in mind.
 However there is an ever increasing growth in private hostels.
 The private hostels are generally a bit more expensive, we are still talking less than €10 per night, whereas most of the official or municipal albergues are between €3 and €7 per night.